-Most production music libraries will already have music accounts and should be uploading your track data.
-Please check with them to make they are.
+Most production music libraries will already have music accounts and should be uploading your data but it’s a good idea to check this with them.
 Any music you have created which is specifically commissioned for adverts, film and TV that sits outside your library work should be supplied to Soundmouse directly.

 How much does it cost?

 When you have received your account invite and logged in, you will need to upload your audio files.
 Each recording you upload should relate to a work registration.
 You can have multiple recordings or edits that relate to one registration e.g. a jingle package with multiple versions of the same track.

 - Audio file name incl. file extension (unique identifier) in as high a quality as possible